Mike Netti

 Michael Netti is an American basketball coach and former player.
-Since 2022, he has served as an assistant coach at Ohio State.
+He is currently an assistant coach at Illinois State University.

-He has served as an assistant with Ohio State head coach Chris Holtmann at Gardner-Webb, and later served under him at Gardner-Webb and Ohio State.
-Before joining Holtmann's staff at Ohio State, he was an assistant coach at East Carolina.
-He has also been a head coach at Lackawanna College, a NJCAA school in Scranton, Pennsylvania.

 Early life and playing career

 Netti was born and raised in Liverpool, New York.
 He played college basketball at Alvernia University (then called Alvernia College) in Reading, Pennsylvania from 1998 to 2000.
 After the 1999–00 season, he transferred to Syracuse and discontinued his basketball career.

 Coaching career

-Early career
+Gardner Webb (first stint)

 Netti's first job as an assistant coach was at Gardner-Webb under head coach Rick Scruggs.

+St. Francis Brooklyn

 He was hired as an assistant coach at St. Francis Brooklyn in 2006 and stayed there through 2008.

 Lackawanna College

 In 2008, he was hired as the head coach at Lackawanna College.
 He spent two seasons there, winning 43 games in total.